nymtech/nym/explorer/README.md

 If you would like to contribute to the Network Explorer send us a PR or [raise an issue on GitHub](https://github.com/nymtech/nym/issues) and tag them with `network-explorer`.

+## dev notes re components/architecture

+All API data requests defined in src/api.ts

+State Mgt defined in src/context/main.tsx using React Context.

+Most* data is requested at top level on load (src/context/main.tsx)

+    *Exceptions:
+    - BondBreakdown.tsx - requests delegations information for breakdown of del's [ this was in case BondBreakdown table is used elsewhere / re-useability ]
+    -

+Pages
+    Overview
+    Mixnodes Table
+    Mixnode Detail